Gogo1951/Groupie/README.md

 # Groupie
-A World of Warcraft Classic LFG Automation Tool
+A better LFG tool for Classic WoW.